MaxAcheson/module_14_challenge/README.md

 ![Image 7](https://github.com/MaxAcheson/module_14_challenge/blob/main/Images/image_2.png)

-This final figure shows that the LRM strategy has a strong dip in returns during 2020.
+This final figure shows that the LRM strategy has a volatile trajectory throughout 2018 and 2019, into a strong dip in returns during 2020.
 My recommendation is to stick with the SVM strategy in order to expect the most conistent returns for the future.

 ## Contributors